wp-plugins/newstatpress/readme.txt

 * %topbrowser% - The most used Browser
 * %topos% - The most used O.S.
 * %topsearch% - The most used search terms
+* %installed% - Give the number of installed plugin (experimental)

+The number of installed plugins is obtained by counting the encripted MD5 site domain where the plugin is installed and his version inside a table into newstatpress.altervista.org database.
+As MD5 is used, this means that the site is registered anonymous and so site privacy is mantained.
+Actually the registration is send when you are in admin area, so it not affects a user that visit your site.
+If you put %installed% into one your page, take present that it goes to read a value to newstatpress.altervista.org database (it is one value, so performance should be fast).
+The used registration scripts are added inside include directory.

 Now you could add these values everywhere!
 NewStatPress offers a new PHP function *NewStatPress_Print()*.
 * i.e. NewStatPress_Print("%totalvisits% total visits.");